Higher-Order Singular-Value Derivatives of Rectangular Real Matrices: Fr echet Derivative and Layout Convention

-\begin{theorem}[Uniqueness of the $\alpha$-times Fr\'echet derivative \citep{rudin2021principles,spivak2018calculus}] Suppose $F \in C^{\alpha}$ is differentiable up to order $\alpha$.
+\begin{theorem}[Uniqueness of $\alpha$-Times Fr\'echet Derivative \citep{Rudin1991,spivak2018calculus}] Suppose $F \in C^{\alpha}$ is differentiable up to order $\alpha$.
 Then $D^{\alpha} F$ exists, is a symmetric $\alpha$-linear map, and is \emph{unique}.
-That is, there is no other $\alpha $-linear operator satisfying the defining Taylor‐remainder condition. \end{theorem}
+That is, there is no other $\alpha $-linear operator satisfying the defining Taylor‐remainder condition.
+This theorem ensures the uniqueness of the derivatives of singular values under the differentiability condition, as stated in Assumption~\ref{assump:simple_singular_values}~(\nameref{assump:simple_singular_values}). \end{theorem}